The Iceni

 Church East Window Replaced

-The splendid stained glass East Window replaced the existing window.
+The splendid stained glass East Window commissioned to replace the existing window.

 Jolly Farmers